First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 Total /200

-Once the science peer review is completed, a First Nations-led selection committee who have a strong background in environmental monitoring and First Nations health and community issues, will review and assess aspects in the proposal that include community involvement, strengthening capacity, training, traditional knowledge, etc.
+Once the science peer review is completed, a First Nations-led selection committee who have a strong background in environmental monitoring and First Nations health and community issues, will review and assess aspects in the proposal that include community involvement, strengthening capacity, training, traditional knowledge, budget, and so forth.

 The selection committee uses the following criteria to evaluate each eligible proposal.